Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 The Gambia is a predominantly Islamic country.
 There are conservative standards of dress and behaviour in The Gambia.
 Take care not to offend.

-The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 In particular, avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-More information: Ramadan
+More information:

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.